-73This statement is effective for derivative transaction entered into or modified on or after January 1, 2003.
+74. This statement is effective for derivative transaction entered into or modified on or after January 1, 2003.
 A modification is any revision or change in contractual terms of the derivative.
 SSAP No. 31 applies to derivative transaction prior to January 1, 2003.
 Alternatively, an insurer may choose to apply this statement to all derivatives to which the insurer is a party as of January 1, 2003.
 In either case, the insurer is to disclose the transition approach that is being used.

+a.
 Revisions adopted to paragraph 64 to reject FSP FIN 39-1 is effective January 1, 2013, for companies that have previously reported a position in the balance sheet that was net of counterparty agreements.
 (Companies that have previously reported derivative instruments and/or related collateral gross shall not be impacted by these revisions.)

+b.
 Revisions adopted in paragraph 16 clarify the reporting for amounts received/paid to adjust variation margin until the derivative contract has ended and are effective January 1, 2018, on a prospective basis, for reporting entities that have previously considered these amounts to reflect settlement or realized gains/losses.
 (Companies that have previously reported variation margin changes in line with the revisions shall not be impacted by these revisions.)

+c.
 Revisions to incorporate limited provisions from ASU 2017-12 pertaining to the documentation of hedge effectiveness (detailed in paragraph 65) are effective January 1, 2019, with early adoption permitted for year-end 2018.
 However, if the reporting entity is a U.S. GAAP filer, the reporting entity may only elect early adoption if the entity has also elected early adoption of ASU 2017-12 for year-end 2018.

+d.
 Revisions adopted April 2019 to explicitly include structured notes in scope of this statement are effective December 31, 2019.
 Revisions adopted July 2020 to define “derivative premium,” require gross reporting of derivatives without the impact of financing premiums and require separate recognition of premiums payable and premiums receivable, are effective January 1, 2021.

+e.
+Revisions adopted August 2022 that adopt with modification the criteria for initial and subsequent hedge effectiveness detailed in the FASB ASC paragraphs 815-20-25-72 through 815-20-35-20, as modified through the issuance of ASU 2017-12 and that incorporate statutory accounting revisions for the accounting and reporting of excluded components are effective January 1, 2023, with early adoption permitted.
+These revisions shall be applied prospectively for all new and existing hedges.
+Entities shall detail the adoption of this guidance as a change in accounting principle pursuant to SSAP No. 3—Accounting Changes and Corrections of Errors

 With the adoption of the new Exhibit A as detailed in the subsequent section, Exhibit C will be renamed Exhibit B. Due to the details of Exhibit A (including the FASB ASC paragraphs not duplicated in the SSAP), the following Exhibit B section is included before the new Exhibit A in this issue paper for ease of readability.

-EXHIBIT C – SPECIFIC HEDGE ACCOUNTING PROCEDURES FOR DERIVATIVES
+EXHIBIT B – SPECIFIC HEDGE ACCOUNTING PROCEDURES FOR DERIVATIVES

 Specific hedge accounting procedures for derivative instruments are outlined below.